GIGA THE MOST EXTENSIVE

 Confessions (bk.
 X, no. 35)

-It is happy for you that possess the talent of pleasing with delicacy.
+It is happy for you that you possess the talent of flattering with delicacy.
 May I ask whether these pleasing attentions proceed from the impulse of the moment, or are the result of previous study?

 No pleasure is comparable to the standing upon the vantage ground of truth.